michael-collins/michael-collins.github.io/_design/web-experiments.md

 {% include figure image_path="/assets/images/portfolio/experiments/dragdrop.gif" alt="Drag and drop animated gif" %}

 ### CSS Grid
+In this example, I explored how to use CSS grid to create text and image layouts that reflow according to the browesr width without using a bloated theme framework.
+While this isn't particularly new or interesting, the CSS grid spec contains new concepts, and so this was used as a learning opportunity to better understand how it works.

 <p data-height="600" data-theme-id="light" data-slug-hash="JamrYY" data-default-tab="result" data-user="michael-collins" data-pen-title="preserving auto-placement with position: absolute" class="codepen">See the Pen <a href="https://codepen.io/michael-collins/pen/JamrYY/">preserving auto-placement with position: absolute</a> by Michael (<a href="https://codepen.io/michael-collins">@michael-collins</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 ### LMS sections card element

+In this example, I used the Zurb Foundation framework to create a UI for an online course administration dashboard.

 <p data-height="460" data-theme-id="light" data-slug-hash="pEVkaj" data-default-tab="result" data-user="michael-collins" data-pen-title="CIS Dashboard - Course Item" class="codepen">See the Pen <a href="https://codepen.io/michael-collins/pen/pEVkaj/">CIS Dashboard - Course Item</a> by Michael (<a href="https://codepen.io/michael-collins">@michael-collins</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>